Yankees vs. Rays Player Props Betting Odds

 Diaz Stats

-- Diaz will look for his third straight game with a hit in this contest.
-During his last five outings he is hitting .417 with two doubles, a home run, five walks and an RBI.
+- Diaz hopes to build on a three-game hitting streak in this matchup.
+In his last five games he is hitting .357 with a double, two home runs, five walks and two RBI.

 Diaz Recent Games